TO BE UPDATED FOR 2022-2023 SCHOOL YEAR

 - Show good sporting behavior in all activities

 PLAYGROUND WEATHER CONSIDERATIONS

 Duty person(s) will decide on availability of playground areas as wet and dry conditions can change throughout the day.

 - GREEN: Field, playground, blacktop, grass all open, all equipment available

-- YELLOW: No field.
+- YELLOW: Field closed.
 Blacktop and playground open, all equipment available except football, soccer balls, and kick balls

 - ORANGE: Blacktop only open.
 All equipment available except footballs, soccer balls, and kick balls